Drawing of a common pill bug, image uploaded by Tekk4i to Wikimedia Commons, published here under a CC Attribution-Share Alike 4.0 License.

 our FEEDBACK for you.

 Providing feedback to everyone who submits to The Downtime Review is a central part of our mission.
-We might say it a lot, but here it is again: everyone who submits receives a brief paragraph of feedback on their work.
-The Standard Feedback includes, but is not limited to:One thing we loved about your work.One thing that didn't work for us.One thing to think about if you choose to revise.There are plans at the Downtime to extend our editing work to include line-by-line paid feedback, but at the moment we are focused on getting as much feedback to all of our authors as we can*.*Important: We love y'all but we can only provide feedback for pieces that meet our submission guidelines.
+We might say it a lot, but here it is again: everyone who submits receives of feedback on their work.The Standard Feedback is generally 1-2 sentences focusing on why this story didn't work for us.
+We've chosen to focus on this because it has the potential to be the most helpful to you while providing transparency on our decision-making process.
+Please keep in mind that what didn't for us may work for another publisher, truly we are just some people who wanted to start a journal so please don't take our word as gospel and change everything because of our opinions.There are plans at the Downtime to extend our editing work to include line-by-line paid feedback, but at the moment we are focused on getting as much feedback to all of our authors as we can.**Important: We love y'all but we can only provide feedback for pieces that meet our submission guidelines.
 We can also only provide one round of feedback, so resubmitted pieces do not receive feedback if they're not a fit for us.

 your feedback for us.